SandataRa/20Days_DataScience_2021/Day20.md

-# Day 20: The Conclusion of this challenge
+# The Conclusion of this challenge

 This last day is about the conclusion I took from this 20 days data science challenge 2021.
 As the end of the year is coming, what a better time for retrospection.
 This entry is about my approach and motivation.
 Maybe it can be helpful to someone struggling to start a similar path.